ahumphrey15/pdsnd_github/README.md

 ### Files Used
 This program uses 3 CSV files.
 Each one is for a different city.
 They are called chicago.csv, new_york_city.csv, washington.csv.

+### Usage
+For using this program, I recommend running the file on terminal.
+There is user input at the beginning of the run.
+For editing, I used Atom.

 ### Credits
 Credit for this project goes to the Udacity Program, as they have provided all the documents and guidlines that I followed.